 At that time of its foundation, JCU already possessed much of the infrastructure required for health sciences education, including tropical medicine, public health, veterinary and biomedical sciences and social sciences.
 The landmark Commonwealth Karmel Report in 1973 formally recommended a medical school for northern Queensland but funding and political commitment did not materialise.
 Undeterred, communities of north continued their lobbying efforts.

 A program for postgraduate training in General Practice began in north Queensland in 1974 and became one of the stronger and more integrated regional GP training programs in Australia.
-A significant growth of health-related programs followed: the AITM was re-established as the Anton Breinl Centre on its historical site in 1987, the School of Nursing Science in 1989 and the School of Public Health and Tropical Medicine in 1992.
+A significant growth of health-related programs followed: the AITM was re-established as the Anton Breinl Centre on its historical site in 1987, Nursing Science in 1989 and Public Health and Tropical Medicine in 1992.

 JCU and the University of Queensland jointly established the North Queensland Clinical School in 1993 with support from the Queensland Government.
 The Clinical School provided training for approximately 30 medical students from the University of Queensland in their final two years and brought several senior medical academics and specialists to Townsville and Cairns.
 Academic posts were established in medicine, surgery, child health, obstetrics and gynaecology, general practice and rural health, paediatrics and psychiatry.